Pradumnasaraf/DevOps/docs/docker/commands.md

 ```bash
 docker run -v <path-to-folder-on-local-machine>:<path-to-folder-on-container> -v <path-to-file/folder-on-container> -p <local-machine-port>:<container-port> -d --name docker-node docker-node
 ```
-To make it read only so that when you add some files inside it, the container will not get created on your local machine use `-v port:port:ro`
+To make the mount read-only, add `:ro` at the end of the mount definition.

-- docker  volume command for mounting the docker socket to the docker container for accessing the host's docker daemon for performing the continuous integration in jenkins while using docker as a agent..
+- Mount the Docker socket into a container when you need that container to talk to the host Docker daemon, for example in some Jenkins setups.
 ```bash
 docker run -it -v /var/run/docker.sock:/var/run/docker.sock docker-image:version bin/bash
 ```

 ### Docker Compose

-- Run docker compose file.
+- Run a Docker Compose project.
-  Note: By default it finds for the file name `docker-compose.yaml`, to give file with other naming use `-f <file-name.yaml>` command
+  Note: If you do not pass `-f`, Docker looks for `compose.yaml` or `docker-compose.yaml` in the working directory.

 ```bash
 docker compose up -d